National Science Foundation

 Grant in 2017

-PAX Scientific, Inc. is an engineering research and product design company based in San Rafael, California, specializing in fluid dynamics.
-Founded in 1997, the company develops solutions for various fluid-related industrial challenges, focusing on air-handling technologies such as fans and blowers, as well as marine hull designs.
-PAX Scientific also addresses water and wastewater management and industrial mixing technologies.
-Its innovative equipment is designed to minimize turbulence, reduce friction and noise, and enhance heat transfer, ultimately providing energy-efficient alternatives that improve performance.
-The company markets its fan designs through licensing agreements across various sectors, including industrial, domestic, computer, and automotive markets.
+PAX Scientific, Inc. is an engineering research and product design company specializing in fluid dynamics and air-handling technologies.
+Founded in 1997 and based in San Rafael, California, the company develops solutions for various fluid-related industrial challenges, including fans, blowers, marine hull designs, and industrial mixing technologies.
+Its innovative equipment is designed to manage turbulence, reduce friction and noise, and enhance heat transfer, ultimately enabling more efficient energy and material consumption.
+PAX Scientific markets its fan designs through licensing agreements across multiple sectors, including industrial, domestic, computer, and automotive markets.
+Additionally, the company offers technologies for water and wastewater management and water purification, positioning itself as a leader in the development of streamlined and effective industrial solutions.

 Grant in 2017